All (2002-Present) SS20 WS20 SS21 WS21 SS22 WS22 SS23

 Corominas Murtra, Bernat, Ass.-Prof. PhD, Institute of Biology - University of Graz

 The biological developmental process —the process that starts with one fertilized cell and ends with the fully developed individual— implies precise but significant changes in the geometry and structure of the embryonic tissues.
-Recent results show that apparently minor changes i ... more
+Recent results show that apparently minor chang ... more

 TUG Tuesday 14 March 2023 TUG